-Last June, in response to the murder of George Floyd and the long history of racial injustice towards Black men and women in the United States, we pledged to drive change within the gaming industry.
-Part of that was creating the Underrepresented Founders Program, a fund providing $10 million toward investments and startup programs focused on underrepresented founders in the gaming community.
+Last June, as part of our pledge to drive change within the gaming industry, we created the Underrepresented Founders Program, a fund providing $10 million toward investments and startup programs focused on underrepresented founders in the gaming community.

 Over the past year we found an amazingly talented group of founders to support and we’ve deployed more than $5 million to different startups and programs, with over 30% of our investments going towards Black founders and over 50% to women founders.
 And we’re just getting started.